dotnet/csharpstandard/standard/expressions.md

 > ```
 > *end example*

 The collection object to which a collection initializer is applied shall be of a type that implements `System.Collections.IEnumerable` or a compile-time error occurs.
-For each specified element in order, the collection initializer invokes an `Add` method on the target object with the expression list of the element initializer as argument list, applying normal overload resolution for each invocation.
-Thus, the collection object shall contain an applicable `Add` method for each element initializer.
+For each specified element in order, normal member lookup is applied to find a member named `Add`.
+If the result of the member lookup is not a method group, a compile-time error occurs.
+Otherwise, overload resolution is applied with the expression list of the element initializer as the argument list, and the collection initializer invokes the resulting method.
+Thus, the collection object shall contain an applicable instance or extension method with the name `Add` for each element initializer.

 > *Example*:The following class represents a contact with a name and a list of phone numbers:
 > ```csharp